Dopeamin/bigdata_project/README.md

 - Run the following command and you will see files created in the output folder with the wanted result:

-  `hadoop -jar hadoop.jar input output`
+  `hadoop -jar hadoop.jar data.csv`

 ### 2. Running Kafka:

-- Run the following command and kafka will be listening on port 8080 for any requests:
+- Run the following command and kafka will be listening on port 3002 for any requests:

-  `spark-submit --master local[2] kafka.jar`
+  `hadoop -jar kafka.jar`

 ### 3. Running Spark: